UniversalDependencies/docs/_tr-overview/notes.md

   the second `nmod` modifying either the predicate or another noun phrase.
 If the *-lA* phrase modifies the subject (and it is clearly not a conjunction), we always attach it to the predicate.
-This avoids `remnant` relations where subject is not expressed in the sentence (see below for other missing heads).
+This avoids `orphan` relations where subject is not expressed in the sentence (see below for other missing heads).

   Note that as in English PP attachment ambiguity, the `nmod` case can be ambiguous: